MathiasMSFT/PowerShell/Profile/README.md

 ## How to use
 ### Function LoadProfile
-To load your profile, execute "loadprofile" command let.
+To load your profile, execute "loadprofile" command let and select your profile.
 ```PowerShell
 loadprofile
 ```